top of page

 LEADERSHIP DEVELOPMENT & TRAINING

-Fellows will receive exposure to a leadership curriculum that includes a focus on the inner workings of California government, the factors influencing policy makers and current and future policy issues facing California taught by academic faculty and leaders within the state.
+The fellows will receive exposure to a leadership curriculum that includes a focus on the inner workings of California government, the factors influencing policy makers and current and future policy issues facing California taught by academic faculty and leaders within the state.
+In addition, the fellows will have the opportunity to participate on a panel during the Sacramento (Statewide) Leadership Conference and may have the opportunity to participate in the SLC ‘Capitol Day.’

 ELIGIBILITY

-- Have demonstrated leadership in their community since participating in a CLYLP high school leadership program.
+• Demonstrated leadership in their community since having participated in a CLYLP high school program.

-- Commit to continuously being available for online programming from July 6, 2022, through August 4, 2023, and fulfill all the requirements of the program.
-Personal weekend travel outside of the Fellowship program within these dates is not allowed and will only be approved on a case-by-case basis - in an emergency, or if discussed and approved prior to the start of the fellowship program.
+• Commit to continuously being in Sacramento from June 21 – July 27, 2024, and fulfill all the requirements of the program.
+Personal weekend travel within these dates is not allowed and will only be approved on a case-by-case basis – in an emergency, or if discussed and approved prior to the start of the fellowship program.

 The CLYLP Comcast Fellowship is made possible through generous grant from the Comcast Foundation, and in partnership with the California Latino Legislative Caucus, the California State University, Sacramento-Center for California Studies, the University of California Center at Sacramento and the University of Southern California.